St Ives Bay Line: Community rail

+A St Ives Bay Line rail ale trail was launched in 2005 to encourage rail travellers to use the railway and visit 14 participating pubs near the line.

-Wessex Trains gave Class 153 single-car DMU number 153329 a special blue livery with large coloured pictures promoting the line and named it St Ives Bay Line, although this has now been removed by First Great Western who now operate the line.
+During the period that Wessex Trains operated the service (2001-05), one of their Class 153 trains carried the name St Ives Bay Line and a blue livery with large coloured pictures promoting the line.

 The branch was designated as a community railway line in July 2005, being one of seven pilots for the Department for Transport's Community Rail Development Strategy.
 This aims to increase the number of passengers and reduce costs to make lightly used railways more economically sustainable.
 Among its aims are a higher-frequency of service, to introduce local tickets and ticket vending machines, and public art on the stations promoting the line as the artistic gateway to St Ives.

 Passenger volume

-Since 2001 journeys on the St Ives Bay Line have increased by 68%.
+From 2001 to 2011 journeys on the St Ives Bay Line increased by 68%.